pinojs/sonic-boom/README.md

 1. a string that is a path to a file to be written to (mode `'a'`)
 2. a file descriptor, something that is returned by `fs.open` or `fs.openSync`.

+The second argument is the minimum length of the internal buffer that is required before flushing.

 It will emit the `'ready'` event when a file descriptor is available.